nealmm/nealmm.github.io/src/content/post/react-server-components/index.md

 server.listen(3003, () => console.log('Running server...'));
 ```

 There's a few changes to unpack here.
-Notice the `babelRegister` function call that allows us to import JSX and ES modules as described above; in addition, we're also importing a `reactRegister` function from the `react-server-dom-webpack` package that works similarly.
+Notice the `babelRegister` function call which allows us to import JSX and ES modules as described above; in addition, we're also importing a `reactRegister` function from the `react-server-dom-webpack` package that works similarly.
 When called, `reactRegister` modifies `require` to properly import server/client components.
-Then, we can import our `App` component.
+After that, we import our `App` component into the server.

-The most important change though is the call to `renderToPipeableStream` inside the route handler for the `/react` endpoint.
-This function takes our `App` component and the contents of `react-client-manifest.json` as parameters and returns an object with a function named `pipe`.
-When passed a Node stream (like `response`), `pipe` will write the rendering data to it.
+The most important change though is the call to `renderToPipeableStream` inside the new route handler for the `/react` endpoint.
+This function takes our `App` component and the contents of `react-client-manifest.json` as parameters and returns an object containing a function named `pipe`.
+When passed a Node stream (such as `response`), the `pipe` function will render `App` and write the resulting data to this stream (as well as the information that the client needs to render `Counter`).

 There's just one small change left to make: modify `package.json` to set the `react-server` condition when starting the server.
 This condition is required to properly configure React to use RSCs.